 Advances in medical technology have added new treatment methods to the array of procedures that doctors may use to try to control or eliminate arrhythmias.
 In addition, because troublesome arrhythmias are often made worse — or even caused — by a heart weakened or damaged by coronary artery disease (CAD), you may be able to reduce your arrhythmia risk by adopting a heart-healthy lifestyle.

 Arrhythmias may not produce any symptoms.
-In fact, your doctor might detect them before you do during a routine examination.
+Your doctor might detect them before you do a routine examination.
 But often, abnormal heart rhythms cause noticeable signs and symptoms, which may include:

 However, in a heart with some form of disease or deformity, the initiation or conduction of the heart’s electrical impulses may be destabilized, which makes arrhythmias more likely to develop.